FREQUENTLY ASKED QUESTIONS

 Will therapy be able to help me?

 Therapy is very helpful to most individuals.
 Some may not find therapy to be helpful to them.
 Therapy is very much a collaborative process between the client and their therapist.
-Most find the support and guidance of counseling helps them feel better and more able to cope with their situation and find solutions.
+Most find the support and guidance of a trained and experience therapist helps them feel better, increases their ability to cope with their circumstance, and implement solutions for positive, lasting change.

 How is talking to a therapist different than talking to friends or family?

 A professionally-trained therapist is able to listen objectively and confidentially to your concerns.
-They are trained to listen in a very careful and specialized way and are often able to help you recognize patterns in your life that may have led to your current situation of concern and help you to change those patterns.
-A therapist is often able to challenge you, respectfully, to see how distorted perceptions or feelings from the past are affecting current relationships and situations, thereby allowing you to grow and change so that those same distortions don’t continue to cause you problems.
-A therapist helps you make sure you have examined things from all the angles that are important to you.
+They are trained to listen in a very careful and specialized manner and are often able to help you recognize patterns in your life and help you change or shift those patterns.
+A therapist is often able to challenge you, respectfully, to recognize how distorted perceptions or feelings from the past might be affecting current relationships and situations, thereby allowing you to grow and change so that those same distortions don’t cause continued problems or concerns.
+A therapist helps you make examine things from all the angles that are important to you.

-It’s always good to have the understanding and support of family and friends, but they are not always able to provide objectivity.
-When you share your personal thoughts and feelings with friends and family, they may have strong feelings or expectations about how you should precede that interfere with your freedom to do what you decide is best.
-There is an advantage to being able to look at all facets of your thoughts and feelings in private with a therapist who is not a part of your circle of friends and family, knowing that the conversation is going to remain completely confidential.
+It’s always good to have the understanding and support of family and friends, but they are less likely to be able to provide objective feedback, psycho-education, or brainstorm solutions.
+When you share your personal thoughts and feelings with friends and family, they may have strong feelings or expectations about how you should proceed which can interfere with your freedom to decide what is best for you.
+There is an advantage to being able to look at all facets of your thoughts and feelings in private with a therapist, who is a third party and not in your circle of friends or family, with the knowledge that your conversations will remain completely confidential.

 How do I know when my child needs therapy?

-There are numerous situations in which therapy may help your child.
-Significant life events, like losing a parent, going through a divorce, relocating to a new area, or experiencing any type of abuse or trauma can all indicate the need for therapy.
+There are countless situations where the support of a therapist may help your child.
+Significant life events, like losing a parent, going through a divorce, relocating to a new area, or experiencing any type of abuse, trauma or neglect can all indicate the need for therapy.
 We encourage parents to take advantage of our free phone consultation to determine if therapy is right for your child.

 I've been told to get play therapy for my child...but what is play therapy?

 Play therapy refers to many treatment methods, all of which make use of one or more of the natural benefits of play.
-It is a special therapeutic approach for working with children, adolescents, their families and/or care providers.
+A young child is not at an age where they have learned to identify and label their emotions, let along sit still and communicate their emotions to a therapist.
+Play therapy is a special therapeutic approach for working with children, adolescents, their families and/or care providers, taking the child’s attention away from what they think they should say and allowing them space to actually communicate through play.

-Play is the natural medium of children.
-Usually, children have not developed the cognitive or verbal skills that adults use to discuss feelings, emotions, and experiences in therapy.
-A safe and structured playroom environment is established where children are encouraged to play in ways that reveal concerns, problems, and issues they are struggling with.
+Play is a natural medium for children.
+Typically, children have not developed the cognitive or verbal skills that adults use to discuss feelings, emotions, and experiences in therapy.
+A safe and structured playroom environment is established where children are encouraged to play in ways that reveal their concerns, problems, and issues they are struggling with.

 How long will therapy take?

-It’s difficult to answer this question without knowing more about you.
-Everyone is different, and everyone’s therapy is unique to them depending on their needs and goals.
-Some people come in with a very limited specific issue they want help with while others want to examine many issues in their life for personal growth and increased self-awareness.
-Additionally, people have to go at their own pace in therapy.
-It’s a good idea to discuss your expectations and goals for therapy with your therapist during the first session—that will give you a beginning idea of how long it is likely to take.
+It’s difficult to answer this question without learning more about you.
+Everyone is different, therefore everyone’s therapeutic journey is unique to them based on their needs and goals.
+Some come in with a very limited specific challenge they want help with while others want to examine many issues in their life for personal growth and increased self-awareness.
+Additionally, you have to go at their own pace in therapy.

 What if I’m not sure what to work on in therapy?